 This time we did not feed the lemurs.
-We were told they are on a diet, so zoo worker already spread all the food.
+The guide told us that they are on a diet, so the zoo worker already spread all the food.

-I didn’t know that bears used the back part of the palm as a plate.
+I did not know that bears used the back part of the palm as a plate.

 The Parrot Story

-One on the headlights, was as in the previous tour, giraffe feeding.
+One of the highlights (same as in the previous tour) was giraffe feeding.
 And after giraffe feeding, our program was different.
 For example, we were introduced to this parrot.
 As it turns out, parents bought this bird for a young girl.
 As that girl aged and reached 18, she went into the army.
-The parrot became very sad and finally, the girl’s parents brought it to Safari.
-Until this day, the parrot holds grudges and if a woman tried to pet him, he will bite (the biting is aimed only at women and not men).
+The parrot became very sad, and finally, the girl’s parents brought it to Safari.
+Until this day, the parrot holds grudges, and if a woman tried to pet him, he would bite (the biting is aimed only at women and not men).
 Parrots may live 40-50 years.
-So before taking a pet, think about pet’s whole life and not only the near future.
+So before taking a pet, think about a pet’s whole life and not only the near future.

 Our tour lasted a little more than three hours.
 We were brought by train back to the entrance and then entered Safari’s back gate with our car (this entrance is included in the tour price).

 Safari Morning Tour – 2018 update

 The morning tour was pretty much the same.
 But each time some of the activities are different.
 And this time, we got to see the pelican and penguin feedings.

 Also, Safari workers started to make feeding in the afternoon.
 Thus if you are near the birds’ area, you can see the pelican and penguin feeding at 13:45 as part of a regular visit.

 After the morning tour, we returned mainly for the lions.
 But, they were lying far away and without a clear line of sight.